frieger/visitext/readme.md

 ## Repository structure ##
 This repository comprises eclipse projects:

-1. *MutantAsciiCompiler* compiles java files to models
+1. *MutantAsciiCompiler* parses annotated Java files and builds models
-2. *MutantAsciiApi* provides easy access to these models from your java application
+2. *MutantAsciiApi* provides easy access to these models from your Java application
 3. *MutantExample* is an example of how the system can be used.
 See later for information on how to get the example running on your system.

 ### MutantAsciiCompiler ###
 The compiler should be put into your build script.
 See later on how to get this to work using Eclipse.
-The compiler is invoked by calling mutant.main.MutantCompiler.main(String[] args).
+The compiler is invoked by calling `mutant.main.MutantCompiler.main(String[] args)`.
 Arguments are: `Java-Source-Location [Model-Location] [DEBUG]`

-Java-Source-Location specifies a directory with all your java source files.
+ - `Java-Source-Location` specifies a directory with all your java source files.
 This directory will be traversed recursively.

-Model-Location specifies a directory with all your meta-models (for abstract syntax).
+ - `Model-Location` specifies a directory with all your meta-models (for abstract syntax).
 This directory will not be traversed recursively.

-DEBUG is a flag that enables more verbose debug output.
+ - `DEBUG` is a flag that enables more verbose debug output.

 **Attention** MUTANT will create the directory `mutant/` as a subdirectory of Java-Source-Location and will overwrite its contents.